 How do I know that this program is right for my adolescent?

-- Your child/adolescent is suffering from severe anxiety and outpatient treatment has not been successful
+- Your child/adolescent is suffering from severe OCD and/or anxiety and outpatient treatment has not been successful

 - You are interested in having your child/adolescent complete a step-down program after residential or inpatient treatment

 - You recognize your child needs intensive treatment but would like to minimize the amount of school your child/adolescent has to miss in order to receive this treatment

 What is treatment like at the Adolescent Program?

-You – the parent – and your child/adolescent will first meet with a behavior therapist to complete a thorough diagnostic assessment that utilizes empirically validated instruments, behavioral observations, patient and family history, and past treatment records.
-Next, the child/adolescent and their family will collaborate with the behavior therapist in developing an individualized treatment plan based on your their symptoms and unique difficulties.
-We will then implement an evidence-based cognitive-behavioral intervention, the gold standard treatment for youth suffering from anxiety disorders.
-Our goal is to not only alleviate your adolescent’s symptoms, but also to prevent these symptoms from returning again.
+Our goal is to not only alleviate your adolescent’s symptoms but to also teach them management strategies should symptoms return.
 To achieve this goal in the context of our short-term intensive program, we actively address relapse prevention early on in treatment and help the adolescent feel prepared for tackling future challenges after their treatment stay.
 Finally, as the adolescent is often living with their family, we incorporate family therapy in the AIOP program with our program’s family therapist.